-3.4 Waiting Time Calculation Modifications
+4.4 Waiting Time Calculation Modifications

 The models described in Section 2 are suitable for multiprocessor systems made up of scalar processors.
 These models assume that requests from a given processor occur serially; in other words, a request introduced into the system will not encounter any traffic due to other requests from the same processor.
+This is the reason for the N-1 factor in equation (3) and the numerator value in equation (4).
 In a multiprocessor system using superscalar processors with decoupled instruction and data streams and nonblocking data caches, this assumption may not be appropriate.
-In this section, we describe modifications to waiting time equations in order to take these factors into account.
+In this section, we describe modifications to these equations in order to take these factors into account.

 The terminology we adopt is the following.
 Caches can have local and remote requests.
 A request is local when it is proceeding down its originating processor's cache hierarchy, onto the bus, into the main memory system, and in the case of a cache miss, back to itself.
-A request that travels up another processor's cache (such as a cache invalidate or a read request for data found modified in that cache) is remote.
+A request that travels up another processor's cache hierarchy (such as a cache invalidate or a read request for data found modified in the hierarchy) is remote.
 Thus a local request can be impeded by remote requests and possibly other local requests.